- Write a RESTful API with Ballerina

 Introduce the natural expression to call the LLM and bind the response

 Within the resource, introduce a natural expression with the requirement specified in natural language.
+Specify the model provider value to set the LLM to use.
 Use interpolations to refer to in-scope variables/parameters; at runtime, these get replaced with the values passed to the parameters.

 If the LLM call was successful and the response was returned in the expected format, return the result from the resource.
 If it failed, return an Internal Server Error